Gerry Eckhoff

-Gerrard Mortland "Gerry" Eckhoff farms sheep and beef in the high country near Roxburgh, Central Otago.
-He is a former New Zealand politician, having served as an ACT New Zealand Member of Parliament.
+Gerrard Mortland "Gerry" Eckhoff is a former New Zealand politician, having served as an ACT New Zealand Member of Parliament.

 Member of Parliament

 He was first elected to Parliament as a list MP in the 1999 election, having been ranked ninth on ACT party list.
 In the 2002 election, he was ranked eighth, and remained in Parliament.

 He was an ACT party spokesperson on agriculture, fisheries, forestry, biosecurity, rural affairs and land use issues.
 He remained a list MP until the 2005 election, in which he was again ranked eighth, but only two ACT MPs were returned.